 configure knows several ways to construct these formats.
 It will not abort if it cannot find a tool up to the task (so that the package can still be built), but 'make dist' will fail.

+version

-version A version number (e.g., '0.30') can be specified.
-If Automake is not newer than the version specified, creation of the Makefile.in will be suppressed.
+A version number (e.g., '0.30') can be specified.
+If Automake is not the same version or newer than the version specified, creation of the Makefile.in will be suppressed.

 -Wcategory or --warnings=category